joelouthan/Theologicus/src/doctrine-christ-saves/02-the-weight-of-our-sin.md

 What we see on the outside of King Nebuchadnezzar is a glimpse, a facet of the heart of the man within.

 All because of sin.

+Is there any hope for the weight of sin?
+Who can be so powerful yet able and willing enough to save me?
+The world cannot.
+It has failed and continues to fail within itself.
+People cannot because they're infected with sin as well.
+Inanimate objects?
+Are we even asking that question?

+Then who can save me from this body of death?
+Christ Jesus is his name!

 ## The Scriptures